 To manage the impacts of a shortfall to their irrigation business, water users may choose to build on farm storage or talk to their water corporation about accessing additional delivery share or extraction share.

-The Department of Environment Land Water and Planning has prepared fact sheets to help Victorian water users and communities better understand shortfalls in the Murray River downstream of the Barmah Choke and what this means for managing their risks.
+The Department of Energy, Environment and Climate Action has prepared fact sheets to help Victorian water users and communities better understand and manage shortfalls in the Murray River downstream of Barmah.

 The first fact sheet explains what shortfalls are, how they are managed and how different water users may be impacted.

-In the event of a shortfall, the plan will be used by the Victorian Government and water sector agencies.
-It is an operational document that is subject to change and will be amended over time.
+It is primarily used by the Victorian Government and agencies within the water sector with a role in the management of shortfall events.
+As an operational document it is subject to regular updates and will be amended over time.